x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/turn-off-or-suspend-messaging-records-management-exchange-2013-help.md

 ## Remove retention policies from mailboxes

 You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the “Apply retention policies” entry in the [Messaging policy and compliance permissions](messaging-policy-and-compliance-permissions-exchange-2013-help.md) topic.
+To see what permissions you need, see the "Apply retention policies" entry in the [Messaging policy and compliance permissions](messaging-policy-and-compliance-permissions-exchange-2013-help.md) topic.

 You can stop a retention policy from applying to a mailbox by removing the policy from the mailbox user's properties.